nicolaiarocci/nicolaiarocci.com/content/post/homebrew-and-dotnet-8-dont-like-each-other.md

 share: false
 tags: ["til", "dotnet", "programming", "homebrew", "csharp"]
 ---
 Today I learned that .NET 8 Preview could play better with Homebrew (or vice-versa).
-I'm working on a C# 12 presentation for our local developer meetup, and for that, I wanted .NET 8 Preview to run side by side with version 7 on my Mac.
+I'm working on a [C# 12 presentation for our local developer meetup][1], and for that, I wanted .NET 8 Preview to run side by side with version 7 on my Mac.
 As version 7 was initially installed with Homebrew, I also wanted to install version 8 Preview with Homebrew, but that recipe was unavailable.
 Not perfectly happy with that, I fell back to the stand-alone installer, expecting problems.